wyounas/wyounas.github.io/_posts/2025-02-24-a-simple-program-whose-proof-isnt-for-knuth.md

-Although it maybe wrong to view this interval as an integer when the analysis in for real numbers but what's fascinating is how tight the interval is i.e. our desired output is close to these values; leaving little room for error.
+Although it maybe wrong to view this interval as an integer when the analysis in for real numbers but what's fascinating is how tight the interval looks and our desired output is close to these values and within the inteval; leaving little room for error.

 ### Step 2: Evolving the interval after each digit choice